jwlee1221/jinscuit-v2/_posts/2022-11-01-Oscillator.markdown

 ---
 layout:     post
-title:      "Theremin"
+title:      "Oscillator"
-description: "An electronic instrument with pitch control."
+description: "A 20kHz Phase-shift oscillator, and a 40MHz Colpitts oscillator."
-date:       2022-01-01 09:00:00
+date:       2022-11-01 09:00:00
 author:     "Jin Wook Lee"
 header-img: assets/img/posts/header-img/woman-typing-macbook.jpg
 ---

-# The Theremin
+# The Oscillators

 For Sophomore Projects (ECE291), I built a Theremin.
 The theremin is an electronic musical instrument detects the movement of the hands in the air to manipulate pitch and volume of a sound.